shaheem-khanzada/whatsapp-business-bot/README.md

 ## 📝 Notes

-- WhatsApp session data is stored in `.wwebjs_auth/` directory
+- **Multi-Client Sessions**: Each client's WhatsApp session is stored in `.wwebjs_auth/` directory with their unique `clientId`
-- QR code is generated as base64 data URL for easy display in admin panels
+- **QR Code Display**: QR codes are generated as base64 data URLs for easy display in admin panels
+- **Client Management**: Use unique `clientId` for each user (e.g., "user-1", "user-2", "brother-account")
+- **Session Persistence**: Sessions persist across server restarts - users don't need to re-scan QR codes
-- All message templates are centralized in `src/templates/messageTemplates.ts`
+- **Message Templates**: All message templates are centralized in `src/templates/messageTemplates.ts`
-- Phone numbers should be in international format (+923161137297)
+- **Phone Format**: Phone numbers should be in international format (+923161137297)
-- Rate limiting prevents spam and ensures WhatsApp compliance
+- **Rate Limiting**: Prevents spam and ensures WhatsApp compliance
+- **Error Handling**: If client is not ready, API returns clear error message to call `/api/whatsapp/login` first

 ## 🤝 Support